orientechnologies/orientdb-docs/source/Hash-Index.md

-# Hash Index
+# Hash Index Algorithm

+This indexing algorithm provides fast lookup and is very light on disk usage.
+It is durable and transactional, but does not support range queries.
+It is similar to a HashMap, which makes it faster on punctual lookups and it consumes less resources than other index types.
+The Hash index algorithm supports four index types, which have been available since version 1.5.x:

+- `UNIQUE_HASH_INDEX` Does not allow duplicate keys, it fails when it encounters duplicates.
+- `NOTUNIQUE_HASH_INDEX` Does allow duplicate keys.
+- `FULLTEXT_HASH_INDEX` Indexes to any single word.
+- `DICTIONARY` Does not allow duplicate keys, it overwrites when it encounters duplicates.

+> For more information on `FULLTEXT_HASH_INDEX`, see [FullText Index](FullTextIndex.md).

-Hash index allows to perform index read operations for 1 (one) I/O operation, and index write for 3 (three) I/O operations as maximum.
-Hash index algorithm is based on extendible hashing [Extendible Hashing](http://en.wikipedia.org/wiki/Extendible_hashing) algorithm.
-Hash index does not support range queries, but it's noticeable faster (about 2 times on 10M records) than [SB-Tree index](SB-Tree-index.md).
+Hash indexes are able to perform index read operations as one I/O operation and index writes for three I/O operations as a maximum.
+The Hash Index algorithm is based on [Extendible Hashing](http://en.wikipedia.org/wiki/Extendible_hashing) algorithm.
+Despite not providing support for range queries, it is noticeably faster than [SB-Tree Index Algorithms](SB-Tree-index.md), (about twice as fast when querying through ten million records).

->**NOTE**: There is an issue about enhancement of hash index to avoid slowdown introduced by random I/O operations using LSM Tree approaches: [Issue #1757](https://github.com/orientechnologies/orientdb/issues/1757)._
+>**NOTE**:  There is an issue relating to the enhancement of Hash indexes to avoid slowdowns introduced by random I/O operations using LSM Tree approaches.
+For more information, see [Issue #1757](https://github.com/orientechnologies/orientdb/issues/1757).